jbshep/conversational-python-legacy/chapters/ch1_basicio_types.md

 |`firstname + " " + lastname`|`"Kanye West"`|`str`|

 Some operators can work on strings, too.
-When we use the plus (+) on two string values, it “smashes” the two strings together to form a new string.
+When we use the plus (+) on two string values, it "smashes" the two strings together to form a new string.
 Here, we are taking the first name and putting a space on the end of it.
 Then, we are appending the last name onto that new string that consists of the first name and trailing space.
-There is a geeky name for “smashing” two strings together to make a new string, and that name is *concatenation*.
+There is a geeky name for "smashing" two strings together to make a new string, and that name is *concatenation*.
 We would say that the plus (+) *concatenates* two strings.